Vedrana KRIVOKUĆA HAHN (née KRIVOKUĆA)

 Short biography

 As biometric recognition technologies become increasingly prevalent in our day-to-day lives, the need to protect our irreplaceable biometric data is evolving from an interesting research challenge to an urgent practical requirement.
 Fortunately, about two decades' worth of research into this problem already exists in the associated field of Biometric Template Protection (BTP), which strives towards the development of effective mechanisms for protecting our biometric "templates" (acquired images/signals or representative features).
 The importance of protecting our biometric data in light of the increasing number of applications demanding this personal information for authentication purposes, drove me to pursue a PhD on the topic of BTP for fingerprints (at The University of Auckland, New Zealand), and I have continued to focus on BTP as my main field of research in the Biometrics Security and Privacy Group at Idiap Research Institute.
 I work primarily on investigating different types of BTP techniques for various biometric modalities (e.g., face, fingerprints, finger veins, voice), and I am also studying new evaluation strategies that would allow us to more comprehensively assess the robustness of proposed BTP methods (particularly in a practical context).
-Aside from pursuing my BTP research interests, I am currently managing two projects: the "presentation attack detection" component of the EU research project SOTERIA, which aims to produce a digital, secure, and user-friendly personal data platform for European citizens; and an industrial project investigating multimodal biometric recognition in vehicles.
-On top of my research and project management roles, I also teach a full biometrics course as part of Idiap's Masters in Artificial Intelligence programme, which covers the functioning and evaluation of biometric recognition systems, detailed case studies on various biometric modalities, presentation attack detection, and biometric template protection.
+I am currently leading the PRiMEAiD project, which aims to use BTP algorithms to develop a privacy-preserving face identification system for humanitarian aid distribution programmes.
+Aside from pursuing my BTP research interests, I manage various research and engineering projects, for example: the "presentation attack detection" component of the EU research project SOTERIA, the goal of which was to produce a digital, secure, and user-friendly personal data platform for European citizens; and an industrial project investigating multimodal biometric recognition in vehicles.
+On top of my research and project management roles, I also teach (e.g., a full biometrics course as part of Idiap's Masters in Artificial Intelligence programme, which covers the functioning and evaluation of biometric recognition systems, detailed case studies on various biometric modalities, presentation attack detection, and biometric template protection).
 I am additionally involved in biometric system evaluations for identity management applications in both industry and government.

 Education